Appboxo/boxo-ios-spm/README.md

 ## License

-AppBoxo is available under the MIT license.
+Boxo is available under the MIT license.
 See the LICENSE file for more info.